theblindhen/icfp2024/README.md

     $ dune exec server

 VSCode should open a popup saying it forwarded port 3000 in the container.
 Click this to open http://localhost:3000/ in the browser.

-### More setup

-On subsequent terminal sessions, do the following unless you allowed `opam init` to modify your shell rc:

-    $ eval `opam config env`

 ### Docker on Linux